gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Memory usage for up-to-date checking has been improved.
 For the gradle/gradle build, heap usage dropped by 60 MB to 450 MB, that is a 12% reduction.

+### More build insights with Gradle build scan plugin 1.16

+Using build scan plugin version >= 1.16 and Gradle 4.10 provides you deeper insights of your build, for example

+- Sources of slow configuration lifecycle callbacks
+- Build script compilation
+- Build deprecation warnings
+- Dependency repositories

+in your build scans.

+You can enable build scans by running your build with `--scan`.

+For further details and getting started with Gradle build scans check the [Build Scan Plugin User Manual](https://docs.gradle.com/build-scan-plugin/).

 ## Promoted features